DBOMproject/tools/spdx-converter/README.md

       -r REPO, --repo REPO  The repository ID on which the channel you want to use exists
       -c CHANNEL, --channel CHANNEL
-                            The channel ID on which you want to retreive the BoM -a ASSET, --asset ASSET
+                            The channel ID on which you want to retrieve the BoM -a ASSET, --asset ASSET
-                            The asset ID on which you want to retreive the BoM -f FILE, --file FILE  The SPDX KV Tag that has to be created
+                            The asset ID on which you want to retrieve the BoM -f FILE, --file FILE  The SPDX KV Tag that has to be created

 ### Docker Usage